ygidtu/trackplot/README.md

 3. using docker image

-> Known issue: the logging time may have around several hours mismatch with your local time due to timezone settings inner the image.
+> Known issue: the logging time may have several hours mismatch with your local time, due to timezone settings inner the image.

 ```bash
 docker pull ygidtu/trackplot